 Authorization to plan a graduate program in nursing at East Carolina University was granted in 1975 by the General Administration, University of North Carolina System.
 The proposed Master of Science in Nursing (MSN) Program was developed and presented to the appropriate bodies for approval.
-Program authorization was granted in August 1977, and the first graduate students were admitted one month later in September 1977.
+Program authorization was granted in August 1977, and the first students were admitted one month later in September 1977.
 Today this program remains the only Master of Science in Nursing Degree program in eastern North Carolina.
-Major study concentrations are offered in the following areas: Clinical Nurse Specialist, Adult Nurse Practitioner, Neonatal Nurse Practitioner, Family Nurse Practitioner, Nurse-Midwifery, Nurse Anesthesia, Nursing Education, and Nursing Leadership.
+Major study concentrations are offered in the following areas: Clinical Nurse Specialist, Adult-Gero Nurse Practitioner, Neonatal Nurse Practitioner, Family Nurse Practitioner, Nurse-Midwifery, Nurse Anesthesia, Nursing Education, and Nursing Leadership.
 The Nurse Anesthesia concentration is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs; the Nurse-Midwifery concentration is accredited by the Accreditation Commission for Midwifery Education (ACME)

 In spring 2001, approval was received from the UNC Board of Governors to begin a PhD program in nursing.
 The first students were admitted in fall 2002 and the first doctoral degree was conferred in May 2005.
 The doctoral program has grown to over 30 students.
 Courses are taught one day each week to meet the scheduling needs of students.
-Approval was recently granted for the College of Nursing to offer the PhD in a BSN to PhD format.
+Approval was recently granted for the College of Nursing to offer the PhD with a BSN to PhD option.
 The purpose of the PhD in nursing is to prepare nurse researchers and scholars to explore, develop, and move forward the scientific bases of nursing practice and nursing education.
 Students are prepared to conduct research in the domains of nursing science and collaborate with other professionals on interdisciplinary projects.
 Upon graduation, students are ready to assume positions as researchers, administrators in public and private health care organizations, policy makers and analysts, and university faculty.